The Role of Wearable Devices in Predicting and Detecting Complications and Adverse Events

 Summary

-The overarching goal of this research is to use machine learning analysis of high-resolution data-collected by wearable technology-of cardiothoracic surgical patients to assess recovery and detect complications at their earliest stage
+The overarching goal of this research is to use machine learning analysis of high-resolution data-collected by wearable technology-to predict complications and poor recovery in patients undergoing treatment for benign or malignant conditions.

 Conditions